pythonpedro99/JEPAWorld/README.md

 # JEPAWorld Usage Guide

-This repository contains a simple MiniWorld environment along with helper utilities and a policy for collecting trajectories.
-The most relevant code can be found in the following files:
+This repository contains the **MiniWorld-based `RearrangeOneRoom` environment** along with helper utilities and a policy for collecting trajectories.
+The most relevant code can be found in:

 - `Miniworld/miniworld/envs/jeparoom.py` – defines the `RearrangeOneRoom-v0` environment used for data collection.
 - `policies/helpers.py` – helper dataclasses and functions for constructing a PRM and saving datasets.
 - `policies/rearrange.py` – contains `HumanLikeRearrangePolicy` used to generate actions.
 - `scripts/collect_trajectories.py` – script that instantiates the environment and policy to record trajectories.

+---

 ## Environment

-The environment is implemented in `Miniworld/miniworld/envs/jeparoom.py`.
-The file defines a `RearrangeOneRoom-v0` class which inherits from `MiniWorldEnv` and creates a single rectangular room with randomised colours and
+The environment is implemented in `Miniworld/miniworld/envs/jeparoom.py`, where the class `RearrangeOneRoom-v0` inherits from `MiniWorldEnv`.
+It creates a single rectangular room with randomized elements:
-objects:

 ```python
 class RearrangeOneRoom-v0(MiniWorldEnv, utils.EzPickle):